Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 ## Known limitations

 - **Noise floor.** The Terrarium's analog path is unity gain, so a guitar hits the ADC 20 to 30 dB below full scale.
-DUB LVL and OUTPUT are applied *after* the converter and cannot improve SNR.
+OUTPUT is applied *after* the converter and cannot improve SNR.
 The only real fix is analog gain ahead of the pedal.
 See the input boost under Build 2 plans
 - **No stereo.** Seed pins 17/19 are unused; a second output buffer would give dual mono.
   True stereo needs a second vocoder and grain cloud.
 CPU is fine, memory is the limit